SOC 401 & SOC 550 requirements

 Students wishing to register for the voluntarism course do so as they would any other course, keeping in mind the prerequisites of SOC 201, 320, and 323.
 For more information, contact Dr. Mark Austin, 14F instructor, at (502) 852-3569 or email@example.com or Dr. Hiromi Taniguchi, 15S instructor, at (502) 852-8005 or firstname.lastname@example.org

 SOC 401 Internship

-Although the internship course does not meet as a class during the semester, students are required to submit biweekly time reports and evaluations, a résumé and cover letter, conduct an interview and write a corresponding paper, and submit a final report (which critically analyzes the organization and the internship itself) -- all of which is detailed in the syllabus.
+Although the internship course does not meet as a class during the semester, students are required to submit biweekly time reports and summaries, an interview with someone who works at the site, an annotated bibliography of scholarly sociological references that will be the foundation of the literature review portion of the final report, and a final report (which critically analyzes the organization and the internship itself) -- all of which is detailed in the syllabus.

-The SOC 401 course is restricted to senior sociology majors (those having earned 90 credit hours or more) and who have already taken SOC 201 (or 209 if prior to 06U) and SOC 323.
+The SOC 401 course is restricted to senior sociology majors (those having earned 90 credit hours or more) and who have already taken SOC 201 and SOC 323.
 (Note: For sociology majors who fall under curriculum requirements established prior to 06F, you must have at least 18 hours in sociology; at least 9 hours in the core classes (SOC 201, 301, 303, 320, 323); and a 2.75 GPA overall.

 Benefits of conducting an internship

 An internship benefits students in several ways: They gain experience in the field, which helps build their resume; they meet and network with others, and, ultimately, explore a possible career avenue.
 Several previous interns have secured full-time employment with the organization once their internship concluded.
 While not every internship leads to employment with the same organization, the internship experience can offer insight into what students want - or don't want - as they seek employment after graduation.